 The Traitor Son Cycle might be the best epic fantasy series ongoing right now.
 Cameron is known for his historical fiction (published as Christian Cameron), and he is really good at the things you would expect him to be good at.
 There is a lot of what I’ve seen called “vambrace porn.”
 Which has a certain negative connotation, but Cameron shows the rich tapestry of medieval life in a way fantasy all too rarely does.
 The battle scenes—and there are a lot of them, in the series and in this book—are phenomenal—tense, chaotic, and bloody.
 The character list is long, and those characters are distinct and think like people from a very different time.
 As the story blooms into an epic, the main characters grow and the minor characters flesh out.
 And the story takes a distinctly fantastic turn as godlike beings begin to take a more direct hand.
 Those fantastical elements are really, really good.
 Cameron continues to build on his interesting hermetical magic system.
-But it is his wild, wonderful Wild full of monsters and magic that makes The Traitor Son Cycle.
+But it is his wild, wonderful Wild full of monsters and magic that makes The Traitor Son Cycle. and here, respectively.

 The Dread Wyrm, book three in The Traitor Son Cycle, picks up where The Fell Sword left off.
 Thorn continues to plot and the Wild to roil, the Galles continue to infiltrate the Albin court, the Black Knight leads an invasion from the north, and the Red Knight returns as Duke of Thrake for the king’s tournament.
 The tournament, as it turns out, is largely sidelined by bigger matters.
 The marches are preparing for another great incursion by the Wild, the Albin capital is more interested in what becomes really an invasion by Galles and the imprisonment of the queen, and both parties pull at Gabriel, the Red Knight.
 As does his mother.